 What you can store

-Foods labelled with a 'use by' or 'keep refigerated' label can be stored in the fridge.
+Cooked dishes and foods labelled with a 'use by' or 'keep refrigerated' label can be stored in the fridge.
 This includes:

 - dairy produce - such as milk, cheese and butter

 Eggs are best stored in the fridge as they are kept at a constant temperature.
 You can safely store a boiled egg in the fridge for a couple of days.

 You can also freeze boiled and raw (unshelled) eggs.